Proper connective differential graded algebras and their geometric realizations: An isomorphism of noncommutative Chow motives

 \subsection{Recollections and the geometric proof}

 Let us begin by briefly recapitulating some of the relevant details on noncommutative motives.
 For more details and references we refer the reader to the monograph \cite{MR3379910}.
-Denote by $\mathrm{DGcat}(k)$ the category of small DG-categories and DG-functors.
+Denote by $\mathrm{dgcat}(k)$ the category of small dg categories and dg functors.